darkfire613/darkfire613.github.io/_posts/2014-09-21-crowdGo&#58;-my-latest-project.md

 ---
 layout: post
-title: CrowdGo: my latest project
+title: CrowdGo&#58; my latest project
 ---
 Recently I've been working on a web application called CrowdGo.
 Basically, it's a way for people to play the ancient strategy board game Go online with other people, but with a twist: everyone is playing on the same board.
 The project's currently deployable state can be seen [here](/crowdgo/), and the GitHub repository can be found [here](https://github.com/darkfire613/crowdgo/).
 Currently it doesn't do much.
 Even the basic game logic isn't implemented.
 All you can do right now is click to place stones on the board.
 But if you're interested in more in-depth explanation of the future of this project, read on.